YoussefRaad-mathecon/Stochastic-Volatility-Model-Simulation/README.md

 # Stochastiv Volatility Model Option Pricing
-This repository contains my code for simulation of asset prices under the Heston model and OTHER numerical approximations.
+This repository contains my code for simulation of asset prices under the Heston model and other numerical approximations.
 The code is mostly avaliable in python.

 ## HestonModel.py class
 This class will contain most (if not all) of the implemented methods: Simulation, Monte Carlo Pricing and Exact Pricing.